Rosalia-Labs/SensOS/README.md

 git submodule update --init --recursive
 ```

 Once cloned, you can use the included scripts (e.g. `./client/bin/generate-config.sh`) to generate a configuration and build a bootable Raspberry Pi image.
-The server component relies on [Docker](https://www.docker.com).
+The server component relies on [Docker](https://www.docker.com), which you must install.

 ---